satoshi-anonymoto/pleb-miners/README.md

 Our goal is to collect all the info and resources we can to help plebs get started on their own home mining efforts.
 This will be perpetually a work in progress as more resources, guides, and example builds are submitted by plebs across the world.

 ## Overview
-Start with [@econoalchemist](https://twitter.com/econoalchemist)'s in-depth article on home mining: [Home mining for non-KYC Bitcoin](https://www.econoalchemist.com/post/home-mining-for-non-kyc-bitcoin)
+Start with [@Diverter_NoKYC](https://twitter.com/Diverter_NoKYC)'s  great article: [Mining for the Streets](https://diverter.hostyourown.tools/mining-for-the-streets/); and [@econoalchemist](https://twitter.com/econoalchemist)'s in-depth article on home mining: [Home mining for non-KYC Bitcoin](https://www.econoalchemist.com/post/home-mining-for-non-kyc-bitcoin)

 ## Topics
 * ASIC Profitability